harvard-edtech/caccl-deploy/README.md

 * from scratch with prompts for the required options
 * import from a json file using the `-i` option, with prompts for any missing, required values
-* import from a URL (json response) using the `-i` option, with prompts for any missing, required values

 The required options (also described above in the section on "Config setting explanations") which will need to be provided via prompt or included in your imported json, are: